Back

 To the right of 0 is the number 7.

 To determine if 0 is to be increased, look at the position of the number 7 on the number line.
-Since the number 7 is higher than 5, we will increase 0 by 1 which is 1.
+Since the number 7 is higher than 5, you will increase 0 by 1, which is 1.

 Image shows the number line from zero to ten with number 7 highlighted in red.